cpressey/LCF-style-ND/README.md

-The glaring difference between this and a tree-structured proof is, of course, that the nodes of the tree-structured proof show the conclusion at each step, while in the function application, the valid proof is merely being passed as a parameter to the enclosing function, and not shown in the source code.
+The glaring difference between this and a tree-structured proof is, of course, that the nodes of the tree-structured proof show the conclusion at each step, while in the function application, the theorems are merely being passed in as parameters to the enclosing function, and the content of these theorems are not shown in the source code.

 Even if we find it acceptable to omit explicit intermediate conclusions, we probably still do want to show the final